wmccullough-opengate/ogUserList/README.md

 A LWC that is searchable, filterable, and sortable.
 Supports easy search and login as a user.

-Includes a Lightning Tab called 'Manage Users'.
-Give yourself access to this tab to begin using the component.
-You can add the tab to an app or create a shortcut to it.
+Includes a Permission Set 'ogUserList'.
+Give yourself access to this permission set to begin using the component.
+You can add the tab 'Manage Users' to an app or create a shortcut to it.

 # Supported Features:

 1) Search by name as you type.
 2) Add User using minimal modal record edit form.
 3) Clear Search button.